Get ready to learn all the things you need to know about the basic expression “Tous les 36 du mois”.

 If someone asks you how often you do sport, you can say “Tous les 36 du mois !” a.k.a. never…

 You can also use similar expressions, for example, if someone asks you when you will stop eating fast food, you can answer: “À la Saint-Glinglin” → During Saint-Glinglin’s day (A day that doesn’t exist) or “Quand les poules auront des dents” (When the hens will have teeth).

 You might wonder about the number 36.
 Because, any number above 31 works too, right?

 Well, there are tons of French expressions with the number 36…here are some:

-And what’s crazy is that we don’t know for sure why… One of the most common theory is that it comes from the ancient Egyptian astronomy and their 36 decans (small constellations), but nothing sure…
+And what’s crazy is that we don’t know for sure why… One of the most common theories is that it comes from ancient Egyptian astronomy and their 36 decans (small constellations), but nothing is certain…